1961 Los Angeles mayoral election: Candidates

-Election
+Campaign

 Poulson ran for re-election for a third term after a movement to "draft" Poulson for a next term.
 In January 1961, former U.S. Representative Sam Yorty entered the race, criticizing Poulson for his handling of smog and taxes in Los Angeles.
 Patrick D. McGee, a member of the Los Angeles City Council, also announced his run for mayor.
 Both Yorty and McGee had talked about rumors surrounding Poulson that said that he had throat cancer, which Poulson denied.
 In the primary election, Poulson and Yorty advanced to the runoff election.
 In the runoff, Yorty defeated Poulson in the election, which some newspapers said was because Poulson "could not make a good public appearance."